Degree Program: Sport Management

 Accomplishments during graduate career

-I have written and been awarded $8,000 in grant money toward Rooted Resistance a grassroots community-based program that is committed to creating space for Trans*, Queer, and Gender non-conforming and non-binary, and 2Spirit people of the global majority.
+I have applied for and been awarded $8,000 in grant money toward Rooted Resistance a grassroots, community-based program that is committed to creating space for trans*, queer, gender nonconforming and nonbinary, and 2Spirit people of the global majority.

-I will seek opportunities in and outside of academia that value community-based work through a critical pedagogical practice.
-Within academia I will expand my search in Sport Management (Sport Studies), Ethnic Studies, and Geography, Women & Gender Studies departments.
+I will seek opportunities in and outside of academia that value community-based work through critical pedagogical practice.
+Within academia, I will expand my search in sport management (sport studies), ethnic studies, geography, and women and gender studies departments.